ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 Apart from introducing our first two algorithms (linear search and binary search), this section introduces a data structure: The sorted array.
-This data structure differs from from general arrays in what operations it supports, more than just the a ability to search quickly.
+This data structure differs from from general arrays in what operations it supports, more than just the ability to search quickly.

 Returning to the analogy of the bookshelf: If we have an unordered bookshelf, where we only ever do linear searches, we can add a new book by squeezing it in